• Home

 BIG TEN PLUS, STUDENT U

-Benji Kaufman has contributed across multiple live production roles for Maryland Athletics broadcasts through BTN’s StudentU program, which offers hands-on experience in sports television production.
-He has called several Maryland softball games as a play-by-play broadcaster on Big Ten Plus, and worked as a scorebox operator for Maryland baseball, managing live score graphics.
-As a camera operator for men’s soccer broadcasts, Kaufman focused on framing, anticipating plays, and maintaining steady visuals in live settings.
+In addition to his on-air work, Kaufman has experience as a scorebox operator for Maryland baseball, managing the live score graphics during broadcasts.
+He has also worked as a camera operator for men’s soccer broadcasts, focusing on framing, anticipating plays, and maintaining steady visuals in live settings.

 CONTACT ME